thayton/thayton.github.io/_drafts/puppeteer.md

 > ^C
 ```

-We've written the code submit the form, now let's create a `scrapeMemberTable` to collect the results from table:
+Now that we've written the code submit the form, let's create a `scrapeMemberTable` function to scrape the results:

 ```javascript
 async function scrapeMemberTable(page) {